zacanger/niddesa/text/generated-translations/cullaniddesa/21-chinese-google.md

 3. Don't be happy to party (MA.191 Great Sky Sutta).

-4. Those who walk alone like rhinoceros horns must be able to tolerate cold, heat, thirst, and wind-sun-fly snakes.
+4. Those who walk alone like rhinoceros must be able to tolerate cold, heat, thirst, and wind-sun-fly snakes.

 11/28/2020 06:41